Lehigh Technologies

 Series A in 2008

-MaxWest Environmental Systems specializes in developing and operating waste-to-energy gasification facilities.
-The company utilizes a gasification and heat integration process to convert various types of waste, including biosolids, agricultural residues, construction and demolition debris, waste plastics, sludge, and wood waste, into renewable green energy.
-By transforming carbon-based products into usable energy, MaxWest aims to contribute to sustainable waste management solutions while providing an alternative energy source.
+MaxWest Environmental Systems specializes in the development and operation of waste-to-energy gasification facilities.
+The company has created a technology that utilizes a gasification and heat integration process to convert various types of waste, including biosolids, agricultural residues, construction and demolition debris, waste plastics, sludge, and wood waste, into renewable energy.
+By transforming these carbon-based materials into green energy, MaxWest aims to address waste management challenges while contributing to sustainable energy solutions.

 Range Fuels